aimagelab/mammoth/docs/datasets/index.rst

 All datasets must inherit from the **ContinualDataset** class, which is defined in :ref:`continual_dataset`.
 The only exception are datasets that follow the `general-continual` setting, which inherit from the **GCLDataset** class, (defined in :ref:`gcl_dataset`).
 These classes provide some useful methods to create data loaders and store masked data loaders for continual learning experiments.
-See more in section :ref:`utils`.
+See more in section :ref:`Utils`.

     1. Create a new file in the `datasets` folder, e.g. ``my_dataset.py``.

     2. Define a new class that inherits from `ContinualDataset` or `GCLDataset` and implements all the required methods and attributes.

-    3. Define the **get_data_loaders** method, which returns a list of train and test data loaders for each task (see more in section :ref:`utils`).
+    3. Define the **get_data_loaders** method, which returns a list of train and test data loaders for each task (see more in section :ref:`Utils`).

     .. tip::
         For convenience, most datasets are initially created with all classes and then masked appropriately by the **store_masked_loaders** function.